 My surgery was on Tuesday the 28th.
 Thursday the 30th I received the call from my doctor with the lab results.
 I was hoping to hear, “I have good news, the area of concern is benign,” just as I had 6 months ago.
 To my dismay, that wasn’t the case this time.

-Instead, he told me I have early stage breast cancer.
+Instead, he told me I have early-stage breast cancer.
 As the doctor informed me of my next steps, my head was spinning.

 Honestly, I never thought that I would ever hear my name and the word cancer in the same sentence.
 I was shocked!

 As I cried, I began to mentally review my “good deeds” resume’ with God.
-You know the one; I eat healthy, I don’t drink, I don’t smoke, I go to church (even on Wednesdays), I volunteer at my church, I read and study the bible, I pray for others and share the gospel with others.
+You know the one; I eat healthily, I don’t drink, I don’t smoke, I go to church (even on Wednesdays), I volunteer at my church, I read and study the bible, I pray for others and share the gospel with others.
 I don’t deserve this!
 Why is this happening to me?

 Then the Lord reminded me that He is love.
 He is good.
 And He is sovereign.